 Members and guests are welcome to attend our monthly meetings, which are generally held between May and September on the third Thursday of the month.
 At each meeting we hear from a different guest speaker about conservation, keeping or evolutionary history of reptiles and amphibians.

-The meetings are held at a venue in the Adelaide CBD (new 2021 location TBA).
+The meetings are held at The Box Factory Community Center at 59 Regent Street (South), Adelaide CBD.
 We begin at 7:30pm, starting with our guest speaker, followed by an update on events and news from the local herpetology community.
 Meetings usually last 1.5 to 2 hours and provide an opportunity to ask for husbandry hints, share ideas or stories, learn about scientific updates and upcoming field trips.

 Our meeting schedule can be found on the Home Page